SEL411/bayesian-decision-modeling/README.md

 ## Notes

-- This project is based on coursework.
+- This project was completed during a research internship focusing on computational modeling.
 - Original datasets and provided materials are not included.